UPPMAX/uppmax_intro_python/docs/sessions/introduction_basic_python.md

           of Python on our clusters
         - :heavy_check_mark: How to create and run a Python script
         - How to work with basic builtin data types
-        - How to use UPPMAX modules to load a Python package
+        - How to use modules to load a Python package
         - How to reading files
         - How to writing to files
         - How to creating a command line program that can take input arguments